All Episodes

 Then the memo says Jeb also did well because he remains the only Republican candidate willing to take on Donald Trump and willing to stand up for conservative values.

-Oh, they make this so hard some days.
+Oh, they make this so hard somedays.

-Remaining the only guy willing to take on Trump, and you have to memos how it's scorched earth against Kasich and Rubio.
+Internal memo claiming that Jeb's the only guy remaining the only guy willing to take on Trump, and yet the memo is how it scorched earth against Kasich and Rubio.

-Now I understand the strategy.
+Now, I understand the strategery.

-You got to get some people out of the way first.
+The strategery is, forget Trump, you got to get some people out of the way first.

 Understand that.

-You have to beat the teams ahead of you.
+It's like in baseball, if you're in fourth place, you have to beat the teams ahead of you.

-What Jeb is going to try to do is use South Carolina to emerge as the one remaining establishment candidate that the establishment can coalesce behind as the original dream was, way back in the early days of this.
+What Jeb is going to try to do is use South Carolina to emerge as the one remaining establishment candidate that the establishment can coalesce behind as the original dream was way back in the early days of this and take on Trump.

-Here's uh here's Sarah in Darnstown, Maryland.
+Here's Sarah in Darnstown, Maryland.

 Great to have you.